 The spine and hip pathology seen in CP patients can be seen in other neuromuscular disorders.
 However, proper history and physical exam can often distinguish between the various diagnoses.

 A condition called familial spastic paraparesis may also look very similar to CP phenotypically.
-In this condition, affected patients display similar weakness and spasticity, especially in the lower extremities.
-This condition, however, is a genetic disorder – family history is important to distinguish this from CP.
+In this inherited condition, affected patients display weakness and spasticity, especially in the lower extremities.
+This condition, in contrast to CP, is progressive – that is, weakness and spasticity usually worsen as the patient ages.

 Seizure activity can be seen in patients with CP.
 This may lead to further brain damage if left untreated.
 Choking and trouble swallowing may be present in those patients with CP who also have bulbar involvement.
-This may require G-tube placement for nutrition if unable to protect airway
+This may require G-tube placement for nutrition if unable to protect airway.
+(Note that some children who can swallow normally may nonetheless benefit substantially from G-tube placement, simply as a means to ensure adequate nutrition.)

 Treatment Options and Outcomes